HeronKyaw/404-page/README.md

 Q: What was your experience?
 - I was confused to choose between pure CSS and boostrap 5 to complete this challenge.
 Then, I found out the pure CSS is more suited for this project than the Bootstrap 5.

-A: What have you learned/improved?
+Q: What have you learned/improved?
 - I have learned how to work with the design.
 That was pretty cool because it makes me feel like I am working at a company.
 Also, I've improved my Flexbox skill of CSS.

 ### Built With